-Guidelines on Lyme disease published in 2006 by the Infectious Diseases Society of America (IDSA) are promoted by the UK’s Health Protection Agency (HPA).
+Guidelines on Lyme disease published in 2006 by the Infectious Diseases Society of America (IDSA) have been promoted by the UK’s Health Protection Agency (HPA).

 May 2008 the Attorney General of Connecticut, Richard Blumenthal, announced the results of an investigation into alleged procedural irregularities in the creation of these guidelines.
 His team had uncovered serious flaws in the process by which these guidelines were compiled.